Face (geometry)

 In solid geometry, a face is a flat surface (a planar region) that forms part of the boundary of a solid object.
 For example, a cube has six faces in this sense.

 In more modern treatments of the geometry of polyhedra and higher-dimensional polytopes, a "face" is defined in such a way that it may have any dimension.
 The vertices, edges, and (2-dimensional) faces of a polyhedron are all faces in this more general sense.

 Polygonal face

-In elementary geometry, a face is a polygon on the boundary of a polyhedron.
+In elementary geometry, polyhedra are defined in various ways as shapes defined by systems of vertices (points), edges (line segments), and faces (polygons), that in many but not all of these definitions are required to form a surface that encloses a solid volume; the faces are the two-dimensional polygons of these definitions.
 (Note: Some other polygons, which are not faces, have also been considered for polyhedra and tilings.
 These include Petrie polygons, vertex figures and facets (flat polygons formed by coplanar vertices that do not lie in the same face of the polyhedron).)
-(Here a "polygon" should be viewed as including the 2-dimensional region inside it.)
 Other names for a polygonal face include polyhedron side and Euclidean plane tile.

 For example, any of the six squares that bound a cube is a face of the cube.
 Sometimes "face" is also used to refer to the 2-dimensional features of a 4-polytope.
 With this meaning, the 4-dimensional tesseract has 24 square faces, each sharing two of 8 cubic cells.